vinkrish/toddle-task/README.md

 ## To use postman api collection

-Environment variables are used to store url and generated token in postman collection, so need to modify any values.
+Environment variables are used to store url and generated token in postman collection, so no need to modify any values.

 ### Step 1: Login